SwatiTiwari20/student-result-management-system/SRS.md

 Non-functional requirements (NFRs) are crucial aspects of a software system that describe how it should perform, rather than what it should do.
 They define the overall attributes such as performance, security, usability, and maintainability.
-Below is a detailed list of non-functional requirements for the Software Requirements Specification (SRS) document of a Library Management System website:
+Below is a detailed list of non-functional requirements for the Software Requirements Specification (SRS) document of a Student Result Management System website:
 1. Performance Requirements:
 - Response Time: